harishvc/quick-references/javascript/javascript-functions-part2.md

 ````

 ##Self-invoking Functions
-Immediately invoke a function as soon as it's defined.
+Immediately invoke a function as soon as it's defined - **solution to avoid Closure**
 ````javascript
 (function () {
     var x = "Hello from JavaScript!";      // I will invoke myself